s0mbra-1973/Trevor/README.md

 ### Prerequisites

     Windows 7/10/11 (x86 or x64)
     Visual Studio 2022 (for compilation)
     Administrator privileges (for debugging rights)

 ### 🛠️ Compilation

     Open the project in Visual Studio
     Build in Release mode (x86 or x64, depending on target)

 ### 🚀 Usage:

-RUN TrevorV3.exe, select the .dll file to inject, Press Inject button.
+RUN TrevorV3.exe as Administrator, select the .dll file to inject, Press Inject button.

 ## 📋 Step-by-Step Instructions for Beginners: